JoeIMIsu/codingpedia.github.io/_posts/2017-03-19-How-to-get-the-title-of-a-remote-web-page-using-javascript-and-nodejs.md

 permalink: /ama/how-to-get-the-title-of-a-remote-web-page-using-javascript-and-nodejs
 published: true
 categories: [nodejs, javascript]
-tags: [coding bookmarks, web scraping, cheerio, angular]
+tags: [codingmarks, coding bookmarks, web scraping, cheerio, angular]
 ---

 When I [add a new bookmark](https://youtu.be/bj22xbE5ZiY?t=5m10s) to my bookmarks collection, I set the title of the new bookmark, most of the time, the same as the title of the web page being bookmark -